Search⌘ K

 By following these steps—calculating the error, using the chain rule to compute gradients, and then updating the parameters—you iteratively reduce the network’s error, much like a chef fine-tuning a recipe over multiple tastings.
 This systematic approach is what allows neural networks to learn and improve over time.

 After mastering forward propagation, interviewers may ask you to implement backpropagation from scratch.
-This step is crucial: it shows that you understand how to compute the gradient (or derivative) of the loss function with respect to each trainable parameter so you can adjust them in order to reduce the error.
+This step is crucial, as it demonstrates your understanding of how to compute the gradient (or derivative) of the loss function with respect to each trainable parameter, allowing you to adjust them to reduce the error.
 In our “busy kitchen” analogy, after tasting the dish (calculating the loss), backpropagation tells you how much each ingredient (parameter) affected the overall flavor, and then you tweak them accordingly.

 Backpropogation in neural networks